 Screw type connectors work just fine but there will be oxidisation occurring and the screws will need to be checked because they can work loose and affect sound quality.
 What this means, particularly in relation to copper cables, is that periodically you will need to remove the cable, cut away the oxidised section and then re-strip the cable and re-fit the termination.
 It may sound a bit involved but it’s worth doing.
 This also applies if you choose to connect the bare wire of the speaker cable directly to the binding posts.

 Almost all speaker cables, in fact almost all audio cables, be they for digital or analogue are, in our experience, directional in that the sound will be better with the cable connected in a specific direction.
 Chord speaker cables should be connected so that the print on the cable reads in the direction of the signal.
 In effect, the C of Chord should be nearest the amplifier.
 The fact the cables are directional is a subject of much debate but our experience is that these differences range from slight to quite marked.
 One of the main areas that can be affected by the direction of the cable is timing and coherence.
 With the cable connected in the correct direction the sound will be more articulate and involving.

-If cable direction is a much debated subject, cable burn in and the changes that occur as a cable is used is a very disputed subject.
+If cable direction is a much debated subject, cable burn-in and the changes that occur is highly controversial!
 Whilst not being able to offer a totally coherent explanation for this, we do absolutely accept that changes in sound quality occur as a cable is used.
 Rather like direction, the degree to which sound quality changes varies from cable to cable.
 As a general rule though, most speaker cables need at least 100 hours use before all the improvements they will bring to the performance of the system can be properly experienced.